telerik/fiddler-everywhere-docs/introduction.md

 ### Traffic Analysis

 Fiddler Everywhere provides an HTTP(S) and WebSocket traffic-analyzing functionality, which renders the captured information in a structured way and visualizes various statistical data for one or more captured sessions.
-You can also decrypt secure traffic and save, receive, and share captured traffic with collaborators.
-[Read more about inspecting and modifying traffic with Fiddler Everywhere...]({% slug overview-tab %})
+You can also decrypt secure traffic and save, receive, compare, and share captured traffic with collaborators.
+Read more about [inspecting]({%slug inspecting-traffic-get-started%}) and [modifying]({%slug modify-traffic-get-started%}) traffic with Fiddler Everywhere...

 ### Modern HTTP version support